NavneelSinghal/NavneelSinghal.github.io/src/index.md

 ## About

-I'm currently a junior undergraduate at the Indian Institute of Technology, Delhi.
+I'm currently a senior undergraduate at the Indian Institute of Technology, Delhi.
 My interests include machine learning, competitive programming, programming languages and geometry.
 I also like music and photography.

 You can find me on [GitHub][] and [LinkedIn][].
 My GPG key is [here][].